 While you are in recovery, you will need a reliable support system.
 Intensive outpatient treatment programs support clients who want to overcome an addiction without leaving home.
 For some people, inpatient care or a partial hospitalization program (PHP) poses too many challenges.
 You may have other obligations that conflict with a residential treatment program.
 In that case, Ethan Crossing Recovery’s IOP may be the best choice for you.

-Are You a Good Candidate for Intensive Outpatient Treatment?
+Are You a Good Candidate for IOP At A Rehab Center?

 Ideal candidates have a stable home environment.
 If you have a strong familial support network, IOP is right for you.
 However, if you live with drinkers or drug users, you may want to avoid them during your recovery to prevent relapse.
 People with co-occurring disorders and severe addictions benefit most from an inpatient environment with 24-hour care and a co-occurring disorders treatment program.